cielaton/My-college-knowledge/LoRa/Fundamentals/Fundamentals.md

 **Data rate (bit rate)**: The number of bits that are conveyed or processed per unit of time.
 **Time on-air**: The amount of time the receiver takes to receive the data after the sender starts to transmit.

+Lower spreading factors reduce the range of LoRa transmissions, because they reduce the *processing gain* and increase the bit rate.

+>Higher spreading factors provide higher receiver sensitivity.
+Usually, LoRa uses higher spreading factors when the signal is weak.

+---
+#### Coding rate
+The coding rate refers to the proportion of transmitted bits that actually carry information.
+Coding rate can be \*/5 or  \*/8.

+So if CR is 4/8 we are transmitting twice as many bits as the ones containing information.